The right 15%

 But.

-The first 85% effort is common.
+The first 85% quality is common.
 It’s normal to do that work.
 Everyone reaches that standard.
 It’s only in chasing that elusive last 15% that you become world-class.

 The 15% is a filter.
 Who is serious, and who is only playing around?